domdfcoding/cpython/Doc/library/sys.rst

    .. seealso::
-      Module :mod:`site` This describes how to use .pth files to extend :data:`sys.path`.
+      The :mod:`site` module, which describes how to use .pth files to extend :data:`sys.path`.